SimonHarte/SpartanGrid/Documentation-less.md

 #### `grid-unlock(<@config>)`

-Pass in your grid configuration like with `.grid-bundle()`.
+Pass in your grid configuration as a list object like with [`.grid-bundle()`](https://github.com/SimonHarte/SpartanGrid/blob/master/README.md#grid-setup).
 This will unlock all the grid mixins using your configuration within the current scope (or globally).

 ```less
 #my-scope {